What is the Blacklidge Community Collective (BCC)?

 Through the guiding principles of consent, collaboration, harm reduction, and autonomy we hope to build our capacities to support individual and collective needs for health, stability, comfort, joy and knowledge.
-We understand that each individual has individual needs but we also understand there is a collective aspect to every individual, to every need.
-We hope to foster this collectivity in every encounter, through connecting and expanding networks of care and support and resource outside of our space, linking up with other projects new and old.
+We hope to foster this collectivity in every encounter, through connecting and expanding networks of care, support and resources outside of our space, linking up with other projects new and old.
 We also share a vision of bringing people together through art, music, creativity and workshops and desire to make these things accessible, fun, and welcoming.
-We desire a space that is appealing and exciting for people of many backgrounds and experiences and we hope to foster relationships here that can overcome intolerance, hierarchy, and bigotry in all its forms.
-To this end we also wish to resolve conflicts and hope to ultimately transform our ways of relating to each other through talking, living, and sharing together, even when that is messy and hard.
+Through all this we hope to put as much distance between us and the police, politicians and the economy as possible, considering they are fundamentally obstacles to freedom and creativity, not defenders of it.
+We desire a space that is appealing and exciting for people of many backgrounds and experiences; and we hope to foster relationships here that can overcome intolerance, domination, and bigotry in all its forms.
+To this end we also wish to resolve conflicts and ultimately transform our ways of relating to each other through talking, living, and sharing together, even when that is messy and hard, or even when we don’t all like each other all the time.

-There are several independent projects housed at the BCC.
+There are several semi-autonomous projects housed at the BCC.

 The BCC Library is a lending library housed in the west wing of the BCC.
 Our catalog can be viewed online and we have library hours every Thursday from 3-7PM and Saturday 12-4pm.

 We ask that new members who can afford to please consider a $3 monthly subscription or a one-time donation to support the space.
 No one will be denied access to the library for lack of funds.
 This donation will help us maintain subscriptions to independent publishers, will help secure requested titles and keep our circulation current, and will help cover cost of materials for library cards and printing materials.